vmware/vic/doc/user_doc/vic_installation/deploy_vch_vcenter.md

 The vCenter Server instance to which you deploy the VCH must match the specifications listed in the prerequisites.

 **Prerequisites**
 * Download and unpack the vSphere Integrated Containers Engine bundle.
-For information about where to obtain vSphere Integrated Containers Engine, see [Download vSphere Integrated Containers Engine](download_vic.md).
+For information about where to obtain vSphere Integrated Containers Engine, see [Download vSphere Integrated Containers](download_vic.md).
 * Create or obtain a vCenter Server instance with the following configuration:
   * One datacenter
   * One cluster with two ESXi hosts and DRS enabled.
 You can use nested ESXi hosts for this example.